 - Revaccination is required after five years with continued risk.

-Meningococcal Group B Vaccine Series
+Meningococcal Group B Vaccine Series (two doses)

 Tuberculosis: In accordance with recommendations from both the American College Health Association and the Centers for Disease Control and Prevention, Cabrini Health Services performs targeted tuberculosis (TB) testing.